Everything you need to know about preventing sneaker bots

 At least in the U.S., the answer is no. While using automated bots to buy goods online often violates the retailer’s terms and conditions, there are no laws against it at the current time for sneakers.

 The U.S. BOTS Act of 2016 made it illegal to buy tickets with bots by evading security measures and breaking purchasing rules set up by the ticket issuer.
 U.S. politicians introduced the Stopping Grinch Bots Act of 2018, which would broaden the scope to all products or services sold on the internet, shoes included.
-But at the time of writing the bill hasn’t been enacted and stands less than a 1% chance of doing so, according to GovTrack.
+But the bill died in Congress.

-And even if it did pass, the BOTS Act has shown that legislation and enforcement are two very different things.
+And even if passed, the BOTS Act has highlighted the difference between legislation and enforcement.
 Just because a law is on the books doesn’t mean it’s followed.
 Strong enforcement is necessary to curb illegal behavior.
 The Federal Trade Commission—the agency tasked with enforcing the law—couldn’t comment on any instances of enforcement in the year after the BOTS Act’s passage.